 Zoom on the Yamaha EF5500D

-In a nutshell, the Yamaha EF5500D is a portable generator mostly geared towards:
+In summary, the Yamaha EF5500D is a portable generator especially useful for:

 - RV travellers who wish to upgrade their experience to another level